-Self-Assessment of advising and/or mentoring (in candidate statement) Evidence of competency in Advising and/or Mentoring will show, at a minimum, that assigned duties are completed as defined in policy.
-Evidence of proficiency demonstrates an active and consistent pattern of growth and contribution.
-They may include, but are not limited to, the following: List of number of advisees assigned each year (from Annual Job Description form) Participation in college and division advising sessions (Warrior Orientation, STAR, LCSC Days at CDA, etc.) Participation in workshops to enhance advising ability Mentoring students in their senior seminar, proposal writing, and/or senior research activities (done out of load) Mentoring students in their directed studies, and/or other forms of individualized study (done out of load) Maintaining advising log Offering formal sessions/workshops on graduate schools or careers Supervision of internship/practicum and related activities (done out of load) Organizing speakers/workshops for students Taking students to conferences Mentoring other faculty members Advising LCSC student clubs Assisting students with accessing professional and/or post-baccalaureate educational opportunities Other evidence related to advising and/or mentoring SCHOLARSHIP Candidate portfolios must include the following:
+Self-Assessment of advising and/or mentoring (in candidate statement) Evidence should demonstrate an active and consistent pattern of growth and contribution.
+Evidence for promotion to Associate Professor or Professor may include, but is not limited to, the following: List of number of advisees assigned each year (from Annual Job Description form) Participation in college and division advising sessions (Warrior Orientation, STAR, LCSC Days at CDA, etc.) Participation in workshops to enhance advising ability Mentoring students in their senior seminar, proposal writing, and/or senior research activities (done out of load) Mentoring students in their directed studies, and/or other forms of individualized study (done out of load) Maintaining advising log Offering formal sessions/workshops on graduate schools or careers Supervision of internship/practicum, service learning, and related activities (done out of load) Organizing speakers/workshops for students Taking students to conferences Advising LCSC student clubs Assisting students with accessing professional and/or post-baccalaureate educational opportunities One or more evaluations from a faculty member outside the Division Other evidence related to advising and/or mentoring Evidence for promotion to Professor must include the following: Mentoring other faculty members in (some, all, at least one of) the areas of teaching, student advising and mentoring, scholarly activity, and service SCHOLARLY/CREATIVE ACTIVITY AND PROFESSIONAL DEVELOPMENT Candidate portfolios must include the following:

-Self-Assessment of scholarly/creative activity and professional development (in candidate statement) SCHOLARSHIP Evidence of competency in Scholarly/Creative Activity and Professional Development will show, at a minimum, that assigned duties are completed as defined in policy.
-Evidence of proficiency demonstrates an active and consistent pattern of growth and contribution.
-They may include, but are not limited to, the following: Attend and present at a disciplinary/professional conference, workshop, training, seminar, etc. Attend but not present at a disciplinary/professional conference, workshop, training, seminar, etc. Submit material for publication and have it accepted.
+Self-Assessment of scholarly/creative activity and professional development (in candidate statement) Evidence should demonstrate an active and consistent pattern of growth and contribution.
+Evidence for promotion to Associate Professor or Professor may include, but is not limited to, the following: Attend and present at a disciplinary/professional conference, workshop, training, seminar, etc. Attend but not present at a disciplinary/professional conference, workshop, training, seminar, etc. Submit material for publication and have it accepted.

 Submit material for publication without it being accepted.
 Submit a grant proposal and have it partially or fully funded.
 Submit a grant proposal without it being approved for funding.
-Service as editor of print or electronic venue for scholarly publications and/or debate (journal, electronic forum, etc.) Material demonstrating scholarly activity that has not yet resulted in publications or presentations Other evidence related to scholarly/creative activity and professional development SERVICE Candidate portfolios must include the following:
+Service as editor of print or electronic venue for scholarly publications and/or debate (journal, electronic forum, etc.) Material demonstrating scholarly activity that has not yet resulted in publications or presentations One or more evaluations from a faculty member outside the Division Other evidence related to scholarly/creative activity and professional development SERVICE Candidate portfolios must include the following:

-Self-Assessment of service (in candidate statement) Evidence of competency in Service will show, at a minimum, that assigned duties are completed as defined in policy.
-Evidence of proficiency demonstrates an active and consistent pattern of growth and contribution.
-They may include, but are not limited to, the following: Service on college committees, task forces, special groups, etc. Participation in volunteer activities that contribute to the college and/or division Service on Faculty Senate or one of its governance committees Service on division committees Advising LCSC student clubs Service on committees in professional/academic organizations Service as an appointed or elected officer in an academic/professional association Organizing or leading workshops, panels, or meetings in areas of professional competence SCHOLARSHIP Professional reviewing of grant proposals and/or manuscripts submitted to journals, professional meeting programs, funding organizations, etc. Chairing panels/sessions at conferences, workshops, etc.
+Self-Assessment of service (in candidate statement) Evidence should demonstrate an active and consistent pattern of growth and contribution.
+Evidence for promotion to Associate Professor or Professor may include, but is not limited to, the following: Service on college committees, task forces, special groups, etc. Participation in volunteer activities that contribute to the college and/or division Service on Faculty Senate or one of its governance committees Service on division committees Advising LCSC student clubs Service on committees in professional/academic organizations Service as an appointed or elected officer in an academic/professional association Organizing or leading workshops, panels, or meetings in areas of professional competence Professional reviewing of grant proposals and/or manuscripts submitted to journals, professional meeting programs, funding organizations, etc. Chairing panels/sessions at conferences, workshops, etc.